-CONSUMER CONFIDENCE REPORT 2012
+CONSUMER CONFIDENCE REPORT 2013

-Lake Arrowhead Utility Company is pleased to report that your community's drinking water met all safety and quality standards set by the EPA during the year 2011.
+Lake Arrowhead Utility Company is pleased to report that your community's drinking water met all safety and quality standards set by the EPA during the year 2012.
 Included in this report is information about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 The Lake Arrowhead Utility staff is committed to providing safe and dependable tap water on a year around basis and is proud to provide the enclosed information.

-Lake Arrowhead community is serviced from three artesian ground water wells, with a fourth well drilled and will be put into service.
-August of 2008.
+Lake Arrowhead community is serviced from four artesian ground water wells.
 The primary water source Well 41, which produces 200 gallons per minute and is located on North Cherokee Drive and contains a green sand filtration system for iron and manganese removal.
 The secondary water source is Well 16, which produces 150 gallons per minute and is located on Ridgewood Drive.
 The backup water source is Well 31, which produces 90 gallons per minute and is located on Fort Gibson Court.
-Well 51 is the new well and produces 200 gallons per minute and is located on Spring Water Court and will contain a green sand filtration system.
+Well 51 produces 200 gallons per minute and is located on Spring Water Court and contains a green sand filtration system.
 Each well receives treatment of soda ash, for pH control; aquadene (Poly Phosphate) for pipe conditioning; and chlorine as a disinfectant.
 Lake Arrowhead Utility Company does not add Fluoride to the drinking water.
 Monitoring and testing are performed daily to ensure the highest level of safety in the drinking water.